lowRISC/opentitan/hw/ip/prim/doc/prim_packer.md

 ready_i      | input  | Output data can be drained.
-flush_i      | input  | Send out stored data and clear state. flush_done_o | output | Indicates flush operation is completed.
+flush_i      | input  | Send out stored data and clear state. flush_done_o | output | Indicates flush operation is completed. err_o        | output | When EnProtection is set, the error is reported through this port.
+This signal is asynchronous to the datapath.

 # Theory of Opeations